 Amsterdam Schiphol (IATA code: AMS) is located in the Netherlands and is a major European airport hub.

 Airline Lounges at Amsterdam Schiphol

-• Elite or business/first class passengers of Adria Airways/Aegean/Aeroflot/Air Astana/Air Baltic/Air Lituanica/Air Malta/American Airlines/Arke/Aurstian Airlines/Bulgaria Air/Croatia Airlines/Egyptair/El Al/Emirates/Estonian Air/EVA Air/Finnair/Flybe/Garuda/Icelandair/Iran Air/LOT Polish/Lufthansa/Malaysia Airlines/Qatar Airways/Royal Air Maroc/Royal Jordanian/SAS/Singapore Airlines/Surinam Airways/Swiss/TAP/Turkish Airlines/United Airlines
+• Elite or business/first class passengers of: Aeroflot/Aer Lingus/Air Astana/Air Baltic/Air Lituanica/Air Malta/Air Serbia/American Airlines/Bulgaria Air/Croatia Airlines/Egyptair/El Al/Emirates/Estonian Air/Etihad/EVA Air/Finnair/Flybe/Garuda/Icelandair/Iran Air/Malaysia Airlines/Qatar Airways/Royal Air Maroc/Royal Jordanian/Singapore Airlines/Surinam Airways/TUI fly/Turkish Airlines/Ukraine International/United Airlines.

-• Note, most of the Star Alliance airlines use these lounges; Singapore Airlines has a separated section within Lounge 41.
+• Note, Star Alliance has its own lounge in the Schengen area (see below).
+However, the Star Alliance airlines for non-Schengen departures use lounge 41 – Singapore Airlines has a separated section within that lounge.